pmahnke/mahnke-cocktails/recipe/singapore_sling.md

 - Glassware:
   - High Ball
   - Large Ice Spear
-- Garnish: Lime wheel and a cocktail cherry
+- Garnish: Lime wheel, a straw, and a cocktail cherry
 - Special Prep: Strain cocktail into the glass and top with soda water.

 </div>